pachyderm/pachyderm/README.md

 ## Development

 We're hiring!
 If you like ambitious distributed systems problems and think there should be a better alternative to Hadoop, please reach out.
-Email jobs@pachyderm.io
+Email jobs@pachyderm.io.

 Want to hack on pfs for fun?
 You can run pfs locally using:

+### Running

 ```shell
 make container-launch